raimohanska/app-innovation-workshop/Walkthrough Guide/06 Functions and Cognitive Services/README.md

 ![Build an Azure Function in Visual Studio Code](Assets/VSCodeAzureFunctionBuild.png)

 Again, building (compiling) the code generated two more folders for us: `/bin` and `/obj`.
-Here we can find executable files that we can upload to the cloud.
-As an Azure Function only constists of .NET code, no `dotnet publish` is needed for it.
+Then run `dotnet publish -c Release -o ./publish` to create a publish we can publish to the cloud.

-Inside our `Functions` folder, we should now find a `bin/Debug/netcoreapp2.1` folder that contains our ready-to-run backend logic.
-Now you can simply right-click this `netcoreapp2.1` folder and select ***Deploy to Function App***.
+Inside our `Functions` folder, we should now find a `publish` folder that contains our ready-to-run backend logic.
+Now you can simply right-click this folder and select ***Deploy to Function App***.

 ![Deploy an Azure Function in Visual Studio Code](Assets/VSCodeAzureFunctionDeploy.png)